jordibc/entrez/readme.md

+# 😵 Deprecation Warning

+These tools use the [now-deprecated API v1](https://www.ncbi.nlm.nih.gov/datasets/docs/v1/troubleshooting/faq/) (deprecated in June 2024, retired in December 2024).
+You can instead use the [NCBI Datasets command-line tools](https://www.ncbi.nlm.nih.gov/datasets/docs/v2/download-and-install/) or their [v2 API](https://www.ncbi.nlm.nih.gov/datasets/docs/v2/api/).

 # Entrez - Call the NCBI E-utilities from Python

-**Deprecation Warning**: These tools use the [now-deprecated API v1](https://www.ncbi.nlm.nih.gov/datasets/docs/v1/troubleshooting/faq/) (deprecated in June 2024, retired in December 2024).
-You can instead use the [NCBI Datasets command-line tools](https://www.ncbi.nlm.nih.gov/datasets/docs/v2/download-and-install/) or their [v2 API](https://www.ncbi.nlm.nih.gov/datasets/docs/v2/api/).

 A simple Python interface to **query the biological databases** kept at the NCBI.